mithi/robotics-blog/content/blog/bossy/01-task-list.md

 ### Coding and finishing up

-- Add UI functionality for provide feedback of controls in the 8x8 led matrix (screen)
+- Add UI functionality for providing feedback of controls in the 8x8 led matrix (screen)
 - Make an enclosure to house our controller
 - Use controller to control a different LED Matrix wirelessly